Tradeweb: History

 In May 2018, Tradeweb partnered with Plato to launch eBlock, a European cash equities block trading platform.

-In August 2018, it launched an RFQ platform for US equity options allowing traders to send multiple price requests to multiple liquidity providers.
+In August 2018, it launched an RfQ platform for US equity options allowing traders to send multiple price requests to multiple liquidity providers.

-Tradeweb tendered an IPO on April 3, 2019.
-According to Bloomberg, its offering was the best-performing IPO exceeding $1 billion for 2019.
-Also in 2019, the Federal Housing Finance Agency announced it was partnering with Tradeweb to begin trading a single security for mortgages backed by Fannie Mae and Freddie Mac.
+In April 2019, the company became a public company via an initial public offering, raising $1.1 billion in the best-performing IPO exceeding $1 billion for 2019.

+Also in April 2019, the Federal Housing Finance Agency announced it was partnering with Tradeweb to begin trading a single security for mortgages backed by Fannie Mae and Freddie Mac.

 In September 2019, Tradeweb and Intercontinental Exchange launched Tradeweb ICE U.S. Treasury Closing Prices, which calculates and publishes more than 900 Treasury securities prices daily, and in October the firm expanded portfolio trading for corporate bonds.
-In 2020, the firm's average daily trading volume across all asset classes exceeded $837 billion.

-In June 2021, Tradeweb acquired Nasdaq’s U.S. fixed income electronic trading platform, formerly known as eSpeed for $190 million in cash.
+In June 2021, Tradeweb acquired the U.S. fixed income electronic trading platform of Nasdaq, Inc., formerly known as eSpeed, for $190 million in cash.
+It was integrated into Dealerweb in 2023.

-In June 2022, Tradeweb announced a partnership with FXall, the foreign exchange aggregator run by the London Stock Exchange Group, which majority owns Tradeweb, that would have the two companies work on solutions for emerging market currency swaps and bonds.
+In June 2022, Tradeweb announced a partnership with FXall, the foreign exchange aggregator run by the London Stock Exchange Group, which majority owns Tradeweb, to link trading workflows in emerging markets currency swaps and emerging markets bonds.

-In June 2022, Tradeweb also announced a joint venture with Bloomberg and MarketAxess to provide a consolidated tape for bond prices in European capital markets that would operate independently from its existing business.
-At the time of the announcement, it already operated its own APA.
-This move was in response to a long-standing effort by European authorities to unify their capital markets and improve trade data quality, and it might be the first move in bringing a single feed to many asset classes.
-Once implemented, European capital markets would be more similar to those of the U.S., which has TRACE.

-Management

-Billy Hult is the current CEO of Tradeweb.
-He was President prior to this and played a key role in the firm's growth and acquisitions.
-He joined the firm in 2000 from Société Générale.

-Hult replaced Lee Olesky, who was CEO until this the time of the transition and then became non-executive Chairman of the Board.
-Olesky was previously Chief Operating Officer for Credit Suisse First Boston (CSFB)'s Fixed Income Americas division.
-While at CSFB, Olesky completed the initial business plan for introducing institutional electronic trading of U.S. securities in 1996.
-After launching Tradeweb in 1998 and serving as chairman, Olesky left CSFB and co-founded BrokerTec Global, a competing trading platform.
-He rejoined Tradeweb as President in 2002 and became CEO in 2008.

-Replacing Hult as President was Thomas Pluta, who joined from JP Morgan where he was most recently global head of linear rates trading and co-head of North America rates trading.

-As of January 2023, the management structure was as follows: